ePages-de/Mockify/README.md

 ## spyImported

-`spyImported` provides the possibility to spy imported functions inside the mock/sut.
+`spyImported` provides the possibility to spy imported functions inside the mock.

 Unlike `spyStatic` is the injection with `spyImported` only in the mock valid.

-    package SUT;
+    package Show::Magician;
     use Magic::Tools qw ( Rabbit );
     sub pullCylinder {
         shift;